Can you get a backdated sick note? What UK law actually says.

 Can a Sick Note Be Backdated in the UK?

-There is no UK law that prohibits a doctor from issuing a backdated sick note.
-A GMC-registered doctor — whether NHS or private — can issue a certificate that covers a period of illness that has already passed, provided they are satisfied there is a genuine clinical basis for doing so.
+There is no UK statute that prohibits a doctor from issuing a backdated sick note.
+A GMC-registered doctor, whether NHS or private, can issue a medical certificate covering a period of illness that has already passed, provided they are satisfied there is a genuine clinical basis for doing so.
+This applies equally to NHS fit notes (Med3) issued by GPs and to private medical certificates issued by registered practitioners.

-The decision to backdate is a matter of professional clinical judgement.
+The decision to backdate is a matter of professional clinical judgement, governed by the GMC’s Good Medical Practice guidance (in particular the duty to provide accurate documentation at paragraphs 19 and 71).
 A doctor is not obliged to backdate a certificate, and no patient has an automatic right to one.
-The doctor must be confident the period of incapacity is genuine, supported by evidence, and consistent with the condition described.
+The doctor must be confident that the period of incapacity is genuine, supported by evidence, and consistent with the condition described.

 Key facts about backdated sick notes: